-Net sales related to Europe for the three months ended March 31, 2024 and 2023, were \$22.3 million and \$21.4 million, respectively, or a increase of 4.2 percent.
-In local currency, net sales for the three months ended March 31, 2024, increased 1.9 percent, compared to the same period in 2023.
-The functional currency for many of these markets is the U.S. Dollar which reduces the effect from foreign currency fluctuations.
-For markets where the dollar is not the functional currency, foreign exchange rates had a favorable impact on net sales of \$0.5 million for the three months ended March 31, 2024.
-Net sales increased as a result of continued execution of field activation initiatives and new product launches in Central Europe.
+Net sales related to Europe for the three months ended March 31, 2025 and 2024, were \$24.1 million and \$22.3 million, respectively, or an increase of 8.2 percent.
+In local currency, net sales for the three months ended March 31, 2025, increased 8.6 percent, compared to the same period in 2024.
+The functional currency for many of these markets is the U.S. dollar which reduces the effect from foreign currency fluctuations.
+Fluctuations in foreign currency exchange rates had unfavorable impacts on net sales of \$0.1 million for the three months ended March 31, 2025.
+We attribute the increase in net sales in local currency primarily due to improved customer acquisition.